-Revenue from one customer of the Group's manufacturing business segment amounted to approximately HK\$14,699,000 (2013: HK\$21,507,000) which represents 10% or more of the Group's revenue for the year.
+For the year ended 31 March 2015, no individual customers accounted for 10% or more of the Group's revenue.
+For the year ended 31 March 2014, revenue from one customer of the Group's manufacturing business segment amounted to approximately HK\$14,699,000 which represented 10% or more of the Group's revenue for that year.